ABOUT :: FAQs

-The Campaign is exploring the possibility of sponsoring (or co-sponsoring) a joint resolution in the state legislature or a state ballot proposition that would seek to add the name "Emperor Norton Bridge" in 2018, the bicentennial of Emperor Norton's birth in 1818, or 2022, the 150th anniversary of the Emperor's Proclamations setting out the original vision for the bridge in 1872.
+The Campaign seeks to sponsor (or co-sponsor) a joint resolution in the state legislature that would add the name "Emperor Norton Bridge" in 2022 — the 150th anniversary of the Emperor's Proclamations setting out the original vision for the bridge in 1872.

 A Glad you asked!
 The project's "portal" at EmperorNortonBridge.org directs to the bridge-naming section of our Web site.

 One also can reach this section by clicking on the tab "Name the Bay Bridge for Emperor Norton," at left.
 This opens up a drop-down menu with links to the project's main sub-pages.

 Q How and when did The Emperor’s Bridge Campaign get started?